-Sexual abuse is when a child is used by a child with more power or an adult for his or her own sexual stimulation or gratification.
+Sexual abuse is when a young person is used by an older child adolescent or adult for his or her own sexual stimulation or gratification.
 There are two categories of sexual abuse: contact and non-contact.

 4.6.4.1 Contact